Hidden Wave Function of Twisted Bilayer Graphene: Flat Band as a Landau Level

-Note that we have studied only the anti-holomorphic part of the Hamiltonian \eqref{tbgHam}.
-The holomorphic part(the other chirality) exhibits the same properties but for $\Phi \rightarrow -\Phi$.
-It means that in total there are $2\left|\Phi\right|$ flat bands for $\left|\Phi\right| > 0$ and for $\Phi=0$ there are only 2 flat bands.
-We can study the case of the rational flux, in this case we would reproduce the Hofstadter's butterfly \cite{Hofstd}.
+Note that we have studied only the anti-holomorphic part of the Hamiltonian (\ref{tbgHam}).
+The holomorphic part(the other chirality) exhibits the same properties but for $\Phi_{ext} \rightarrow -\Phi_{ext}$.
+It means that in total there are $2\left|\Phi_{ext}\right|$ flat bands for $\left|\Phi_{ext}\right| > 0$ and for $\Phi_{ext}=0$ there are only 2 flat bands.
+We would like to point that if we did not take into account the hidden wave function we would expect to have $\left|\Phi_{ext}\right| +2$ flat bands in the presence of the external magnetic field.

+{\it Physical consequences and conclusion.} Let us summarize our key findings.
+We started from CS-CM-type Hamiltonian (\ref{tbgHam}) with a \textit{generic} $\bar{A}$, and assumed that it has a flat band.
+We proceeded by deriving an extra (nonphysical) zero-mode $\psi^\infty_K$ of the Hamiltonian (\ref{tbgHam}).
+This solution let us define the transformation $S$(eq. (\ref{Smatrix})) and represent the original Dirac operator in the form (\ref{HatDirac}).
+This new form is very simple and it allowed us to explicitly demonstrate the emergence of extra flat bands in the presence of external transverse magnetic field.

+The TBG is believed to be approximately described by the CS-CM model\cite{Bistritzer2010,Bistritzer2011}.
+As it was shown in the paper \cite{Grisha} such system posses a flat band solution at $\theta=1.05^\circ$.
+Since we derived some general properties of the solutions of CS-CM model we can argue that our results are applicable to the TBG.
+At the first magic angle $\theta=1.05^\circ$, unity fundamental flux through moire lattice correspond to magnetic field of about $28$ T. Such magnetic fields are accessible, hence our prediction of extra flat bands can be, in principle, verified on a experiment.

 {\it Acknowledgments} FKP dedicates this paper to the memory of his father, Popov Kalina Fedorovich.
 We would like to thank Grisha Tarnopolsky and Igor R. Klebanov for the collaboration at the early stages of the work.
 We would like to thank Vladyslav Kozii, Anastasia Aristova, Alexander Avdoshkin, Nikita Sopenko, Dumitru Calugaru for useful comments and discussions.
 We would like to thank Alexander Gorsky, Emil Akhmedov and Peter Czajka for useful comments on the draft of the paper.
 AM also would like to thank C.~King for moral support.
-The research was supported in part by the US NSF under Grants No. PHY-1620059 and PHY-1914860.
+The research of FP was supported in part by the US NSF under Grants No. PHY-1620059 and PHY-1914860.
+The work of AM was supported by the Air Force Office of Scientific Research under award number FA9550-19-1-0360.
+It was also supported in part by funds from the University of California.